-Build your own Timber Frame Style Garden Pavilion.
+Build your own Timber Frame Gazebo for the Patio, Garden, or Backyard .
 Plans available for download in PDF Format.

 Part 2 of 3

 In Part 1 of this Garden Pavilion Build we got the posts up and the side girts installed.

 Part 2 – Build the Timber Frame Gazebo

 The next step is to cut the upper beams to length and mark their crown.

 The ends have a quarter ellipse cut into them.